Lott Trophy

-The Lott IMPACT Trophy is presented annually to the college football defensive IMPACT player of the year.
+The Lott IMPACT Trophy is presented annually to a defensive college football player of the year for their personal character and athletic abilities.
 IMPACT is an acronym for: Integrity, Maturity, Performance, Academics, Community, and Tenacity.
-The award purports to equally recognize the personal character of the winning player as well as his athletic excellence.
 The award selection is voted on by members of the national media, previous finalists, the board of directors of the Pacific Club IMPACT Foundation.
-The award is named in honor of College Football Hall of Fame and Pro Football Hall of Fame defensive back, Ronnie Lott.
+The award is named in honor of Ronnie Lott.

 Purpose and criteria

 The 2011 Lott IMPACT Trophy was awarded to the college football Defensive IMPACT Player of the Year at The Pacific Club in Newport Beach, California on December 11, 2011.
 The Pacific Club IMPACT Foundation has donated $930,000 to charities including $400,000 for college scholarships since its formation in 2004.
 The IMPACT Player of the Week is selected each week of the college football season from the players on the Lott IMPACT Trophy Watch List.
 A $1,000 scholarship was awarded to the winner's university general scholarship fund.